Steep 24 dB/octave slope.

 The XM9L Electronic

-Crossover Network is a fourth- order constant-voltage crossover
+Crossover Network is a fourth- order constant-voltage active crossover

 design that provides both low-pass and high-pass outputs.
 The

 slope of each output is 24 dB/octave and, because of the

 fourth-order design, the high-pass and low-pass outputs of the

 crossover are always in phase with each other.
 The crossover